-We are establishing a new Workspace Providers Board to advise the GLA on the availability, affordability, growth, development, and long term sustainability of London's workspaces.
-Please download the application pack if you feel you can represent the workspace provider sector.
+We have established a new Workspace Providers Board to advise the GLA on the availability, affordability, growth, development, and long term sustainability of London's workspaces.

-The Open Workspace Providers Network brings together over 300 workspace providers to share information, and opportunities for new spaces thay may be able to take on.
+The Open Workspace Providers Network brings together more than 300 workspace providers to share information, and opportunities for new spaces thay may be able to take on.